 What is the Update Form?

 The Update Form is a last minute chance to update your college choice and major or field of study before the committee meets to award scholarships.
-This form is e-mailed to the applicants in the first week of April.
+This form is e-mailed to the applicants in the second week of April.

 Can a counselor write a recommendation/evaluation?